practicaltech/TechFest/2021/gathering_2/ee_fundamentals.md

 ### 4. Resistance & Resistors

 Resistance is anything that impairs the movement of electrons through a system.
 Resistors will impair the movement of electrons in a circuit thus reducing current.
 Resitors accomplish this by converting the movement of electrons into heat by essentially forcing them to slow down which generates heat.

+*It does not matter if you place the resistor before, or after, a component in a simple loop circuit, it will still affect overall current.*

 **Measured in Ohms (Ω), 'R' in an equation**